-Local networks in US apply severe restrictions on what types of messages and the volume that is allowed.
+In the United States, we have direct connections with local operators; however, local networks in the United States apply severe restrictions on what types of messages and the volume that is allowed.
 Our platform is setup so it adheres to these restrictions in the best way possible, based on official guidelines provided by the carriers.

 Sender ID Restrictions

-When sending to a US number the sender of your message must be a US Virtual Number
+When sending to a US number the sender of your message must be a US Longcode

 |Can I send with a name/letters as the sender?||No||The message will be blocked by the network|